avcat/custom-select/README.md

 ## CSS

-- `custom-select.css` can be fully customized
+- CSS can be customized: either itself or through CSS variables
 - to be able to **affect a Web Component with external stylesheet**, we use `::part(part-name)` [syntax](https://webcomponents.guide/learn/components/styling/#parts-styling-a-shadow-tree-from-the-outside)
 - some CSS properties are still [**inherited**](https://webcomponents.guide/learn/components/styling/#inheritance) from the outside: `font-size`, `font-family`, `color`
-- there are some **CSS variables**, that can be utilized

 ```html
 <!-- The resulting DOM nodes for the reference -->